mat007/brique/README.md

 ## What is Brique?

-Brique is a build tool for Go projects made of two parts:
+Brique is a build tool for Go projects made of three parts:
 * a Go binary called `b` (or `b.exe` on Windows) which creates and invokes on the fly a custom binary specifically tailored to build each project
-* a Go library of bricks as a `building` package to help with implementing the build features needed by each project
+* a Go package of bricks (called `building`) to help with implementing the build features needed by each project
+* a Shell and a Batch script to bootstrap the build and allow to vendor the whole tool chain in each project

 The goal of Brique is to create a build environment which is:
+* with a low barrier of entry (build written in Go, no tool chain to install)
+* fast (especially when nothing needs to be done)
+* extensible (linters, coverage, release, signing, …)
 * multi-platform (single code, cross-compilation, parallel builds)
-* with a low barrier of entry (build written in Go, no tool chain to install)
 * build server friendly (reproducible, cleans after itself, no requirements other than `Docker`)
-* extensible (linters, coverage, release, signing, …)
-* fast (especially when nothing needs to be done)

 Using containers provides a nice way to fulfill most of these requirements, however they tend to be slow:  either project files must be baked into an image and artifacts copied back from a container, or volumes must be mounted to share project files with a container and they are quite slow (on Windows mainly and Darwin also).